OpenCyphal/pydsdl/README.md

 It returns a list of top-level compound type definitions found in the provided namespace.
 If errors are found, a corresponding exception will be raised (see below).

-The function has an optional callable argument that will be invoked when the parser encounters a `@print <expression>` directive in a definition.
+The function has an optional callable argument that will be invoked when the front end encounters a `@print <expression>` directive in a definition.
 The callable is provided with the value to print (which can have an arbitrary type, whatever the expression has yielded upon its evaluation) and the location of the print statement for diagnostic purposes.
 If the function is not provided, `@print` statements will not produce any output besides the log, but their expressions will be evaluated nevertheless (and a failed evaluation will still be treated as a fatal error).

-As demanded by the specification, the parser rejects unregulated fixed port ID by default.
+As demanded by the specification, the front end rejects unregulated fixed port ID by default.
 To allow unregulated fixed port ID, pass the parameter `allow_unregulated_fixed_port_id` as True.

-Assertion checks can be computationally taxing, e.g., if the parser is asked to prove correctness of binary layouts.
+Assertion checks can be computationally taxing, e.g., if the front end is asked to prove correctness of binary layouts.
 To accelerate parsing, assertion checks can be skipped by passing the parameter `skip_assertion_checks` as True.

 #### Data type model